sachinsu/sachinsu.github.io/work_journal/journal2021.md

 ## 2021-sep-22 Wed
-- Work updates
-    Issuance,
-    - IDBI Bank audit - Participation
-    - Issue with Bank of India for which they had raised penalty and they wanted to understand data flow within systems.
-Shared updated issuance architecture diagram to be used to explain data flow.

-    BFL,
-    - Production issue, HTTP to Microsoft Kaizala , its only on production servers and not on dev/SIT servers.
-Confguration changes needed

 - Evergrande
     - Real estate sector is overreliant on debt
     - Most indebted RE player in world